 Shares represented by duly executed and unrevoked proxies in the enclosed form received by the Board of Directors will be voted at the Annual Meeting in accordance with the specifications made therein by the stockholders, unless authority to do so is withheld.
-If no specification is made, shares represented by duly executed and unrevoked proxies in the enclosed form will be voted FOR the election as directors of the nominees listed herein, FOR the approval of the amendment to the Incentive Plan, FOR the ratification of the appointment of the independent auditors as described herein and, with respect to any other matter that may properly come before the Annual Meeting, in the discretion of the persons voting the respective proxies.
+If no specification is made, shares represented by duly executed and unrevoked proxies in the enclosed form will be voted FOR the election as directors of the nominees listed herein and, with respect to any other matter that may properly come before the Annual Meeting, in the discretion of the persons voting the respective proxies.